Michelle Roberts: 2017–2021: cabinet minister

 Labor regained government at the 2017 state election, winning the largest majority government in the state's history at the time.
 Roberts herself saw off her 2013 opponent, Daniel Parasiliti, with somewhat less difficulty, picking up a swing of over 12 percent to turn Midland into a safe Labor seat at one stroke.
 She was appointed as Minister for Police and Minister for Road Safety in McGowan's government.

 With former Premier Colin Barnett's retirement from politics in 2018, Roberts became the Mother of the Western Australian Legislative Assembly as its longest-serving member.

-2021–present: Speaker of the Legislative Assembly
+2021–2025: Speaker of the Legislative Assembly

 After Labor was re-elected with an even larger majority in 2021, Roberts was elected as Speaker of the Legislative Assembly, the first woman to hold the post.
 Her ascension to the post came as a record 28 women were elected to the Legislative Assembly.
 In her first address as Speaker, Roberts said that she took up the post 100 years after Edith Cowan became the first woman elected to a legislature at any level in Australia.
 "This is a clear signal to the community and to women of just how far we've come," she said, "but it has taken over a century to do it."

+She stood down at the 2025 Western Australian state election.
+She was succeeded by Labor candidate Steve Catania.